micro-ROS/rosidl_typesupport_microxrcedds/README.md

 ## Overview

-All packages contained in this repository are a part of the Micro-ROS project stack.
+All packages contained in this repository are a part of the micro-ROS project stack.
-For more information about Micro-ROS project click [here](https://microros.github.io/micro-ROS/).
+For more information about micro-ROS project click [here](https://microros.github.io/).

 ## Packages